 The Final FRCR (Part B) Examination expects candidates to have a wide knowledge of malignant disease and the management of patients with cancer.
 The main emphasis is on radiotherapy and drug therapy, but a good knowledge of general medicine, surgery and gynaecology is expected.
-Candidates are examined against the specialty training curriculum for clinical oncology and the clinical oncology syllabus.
+Candidates are examined against the specialty training curriculum for clinical oncology.
 The Final FRCR Examination purpose of assessment statement details the examination's purpose, the required level of candidate training and the application of results.
 It is hoped that the statement will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.

 The Final FRCR (Part B) Examination comprises a clinical and an oral examination.
 Despite the change in clinical examination delivery, candidates’ revision for both components should remain the same.
 All responses given to examiners should reflect a non-COVID-19 environment.